yuvraj804/Calculator-/README.md

-It's a simple calculator build using tkinter module of python
+It's a simple calculator built using the Tkinter module in Python.